 Public relations proved to be the primary driver, by far, of traction around the stimulus promotion.
-With a single press release and a series of follow-ups and major interviews, we hit more than $620K in publicity value just for the month of February.
+With a single press release and a series of follow-ups and major interviews, we hit more than $390K in publicity value.
 This brought out YTD publicity value well above our goal, which was set at the beginning of the year without any plans for such a promotion.

 - East Bay Times Times – a key drive market